 Conspiracies: Courage the Cowardly Dog

-Well, here's one of many theories, but to me it's the most convincing: Courage is a normal dog, and he sees life through dog eyes.
-In this theory it is assumed that Courage actually lives in a small town, instead of the middle of nowhere, but having elderly caretakers, they are too unfit or lazy to take him outside.
+Well, here's one of many theories, but to me, it's the most convincing: Courage is a normal dog, and he sees life through a dog's eyes.
+In this theory, it is assumed that Courage actually lives in a small town, instead of the middle of nowhere, but having elderly caretakers, they are too unfit or lazy to take him outside.
 This means that everything outside the house is nothing to him since he's never seen it.

 When there is a visitor to Courage's home, Courage freaks out.
-He wants to protect his owners, and in many episodes he finds himself in a panic trying to do that.
-Which makes sense, because he's a dog and dogs want to protect.
+He wants to protect his owners, and in many episodes, he finds himself in a panic trying to do that.
+This makes sense because he's a dog and dogs want to protect.
 But since he's not used to the normal outdoors, the visitors appear as monsters and are distorted to be more evil.

 Adventure Time: Conspiracies

-Adventure Time is a very recently-made kids show, and it's super weird.
+Adventure Time is super weird.
 What's great about the show is that all the conspiracy theories about it are true.
 The show may have been made for kids, but it's very interesting to analyze, and its humor is pretty enjoyable.
 The creators leave great hints and clues to the theory everywhere for us to discover.
 You can pick any character in the story and analyze a great background.